Mediaset's Dutch move gets green light in boost to M&A push

 “Expanding abroad is mandatory for Mediaset to defend its role in the playing field but it may be too late,” said Augusto Preta, founder of advisory firm ITmedia Consulting.

-Mediaset, which controls Spanish broadcaster Mediaset Espana (TL5.MC), also has a stake in ProSiebenSat.1 Media and has repeatedly tried to involve the German group in its consolidation drive.
+Mediaset, which controls Spanish broadcaster Mediaset Espana, also has a stake in ProSiebenSat.1 Media and has repeatedly tried to involve the German group in its consolidation drive.

-But ProsiebenSat.1 has shown little enthusiasm so far. read more .
-Elsewhere, a planned tie-up between TV broadcasters TF1 (TFFP.PA) and M6 (MMTP.PA) shows the French market is heading for in-country consolidation.
+But ProsiebenSat.1 has shown little enthusiasm so far..
+Elsewhere, a planned tie-up between TV broadcasters TF1 and M6 shows the French market is heading for in-country consolidation.

 For first time last year, online advertising spending in Italy surpassed TV advertising revenue in Mediaset’s key domestic market, historically dominated by traditional broadcasters, research firm Nielsen data showed.